sourcegraph/about/handbook/product/working-group.md

 ## What is a working group

-A working group is a formally defined but ephemeral team focused on delivering a cross-functional outcome.
+A working group is a formally defined but ephemeral group of people focused on delivering a cross-functional outcome.
 Recent examples include making `/search` the homepage, and defining cloud personas.

 Working groups bring structure and clarity on delivering a specific outcome.
 A working group should have a clearly purpose, participants, and agreed upon communication channels.